neffo/bing-wallpaper-gnome-extension/README.md

 ## Features

-* Automatically sets the Bing [Image of the Day](https://www.microsoft.com/en-us/bing/bing-wallpaper) as both lock screen and desktop wallpapers
+* Automatically sets wallpapers from Bing or Windows Spotlight
 * Only attempts to download wallpapers when they have been updated - doesn't poll continuously
-* Shuffle/randomise wallpapers at adjustable intervals (including from your stored Bing images)
+* Shuffle/randomise wallpapers at adjustable intervals (including from your stored image collection)
 * Image gallery to view, select and curate stored images
 * Optionally delete old images after a week, or you can keep (and curate) them forever
 * Override the lockscreen blur (NEW: lockscreen blur is now dynamic!)